-Coming in at the 15th most expensive city in the World, it’s no surprise that you’re searching for some free and fun things to do in Melbourne.
+Coming in at in the World, it’s no surprise that you’re searching for some free and fun things to do in Melbourne.

 Affordability aside, you’re about to be swept up by one of Australia’s largest and most multicultural cities.
 Melbourne is diverse in more than one dimension.
 It has stunning art, and prides itself on its unique sense of culture which is just one of the many contributing factors to its 7 years running as most liveable city in the world.